Notifying the Public of Rights Under Title VI

 Factor 3.
 The nature and importance of programs, activities, or services provided to the LEP population.

-Ability Building Center considers transit to be an important and essential service for its program participants.
+Ability Building Community considers transit to be an important and essential service for its program participants.
 Our LEP program participants benefit from this service by being transported to places of employment and non-vocational community integration opportunities such as recreational, volunteer, and social activities.